Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Customer analysis

-No business can succeed, much less grow, without a thorough understanding of its customers.
-Multiple growth experts business.com spoke with advocate for developing ideal customer profiles, also known as ICPs, and sharing the information in your growth plan.
+No business can succeed — much less grow — without a clear understanding of its customers.
+Growth experts we spoke with recommend developing ideal customer profiles (ICPs) and including that information in the customer analysis section of your growth plan.

 Market analysis and competitor analysis

 Is the time right for your business to expand its revenue sources?
-What are your competitors doing and can your team potentially do it better?
-Or what are rivals not doing that your company can capitalize on?
+What are your competitors doing, and can your team potentially do it better?
+Or what aren’t rivals doing that your company could capitalize on?
+To answer these questions, you’ll need to conduct both a market analysis and a competitor analysis.

-In this section, you’ll want to “examine trends, identify a target audience, highlight competitive positioning and provide a point of view on opportunities for future growth,” said Heinlein.
-“This analysis will provide a strong foundation for setting clear, measurable goals that align with the organization’s mission.”
+In this section, Heinlein recommends examining market trends, highlighting competitive positioning and outlining opportunities for future growth.
+“This analysis will provide a strong foundation for setting clear, measurable goals that align with the organization’s mission,” Heinlein said.

 Growth objectives

 Your growth objectives are the whole point of your business growth plan.
 You should be able to clearly explain what the objective is, why you’re targeting it and how you’ll measure success.
-This should include highlighting key performance indicators.
+You’ll also want to highlight the key performance indicators (KPIs) you’ll use to track progress, such as revenue growth, customer acquisition or retention.

 Strategies and processes

-In this section, you’ll detail how exactly you’ll reach your objectives, from the macro to the micro.
+In this section, you’ll detail how you’ll reach your objectives, from the macro to the micro.
 Think of this part as a project management plan where you break down every strategy, process and deliverable.
-Identifying the steps your team will need to take and what they’ll have to do to reach your growth objectives is critical to the success of the initiative.
+Defining the specific tactics your team must execute is vital to moving from ideation to completion.
+For example, you might outline how you’ll launch a new product, expand into a new market or improve customer retention, along with who owns each initiative and when it will happen.
+These tactics should tie directly to the KPIs you defined earlier.

 Resources required

 Achieving your growth objectives may require a range of tangible and intangible resources.
-Here, you should outline the resources each department will need, whether it’s a new software program, additional team members or a dedicated number of hours.
-Other needed resources may include raw materials or physical equipment.
-The costs of these resources will be important in the next section of your growth plan.
+Use this section to outline the specific resources each department will need, such as new software, additional team members or a defined number of staff hours.
+Other necessary resources may include raw materials or physical equipment.
+You’ll use these inputs to estimate costs in the next section of your growth plan.

 Financial projections

-Your plan should include detailed information on how you will fund the expansion.
-For example, will you need to apply for a business loan from the Small Business Administration to cover equipment costs?
-Alternative lenders are also worth considering if you’re not sure your business will qualify for a traditional loan or want more flexible repayment terms.
-[Already know how much capital you’ll need?
-Check out our picks for the best business loan and financing options to start obtaining the funds.]
+• Funding strategy: Describe how you plan to finance the expansion.
+For example, will you apply for a business loan from the Small Business Administration to cover equipment costs or explore alternative lenders for more flexible terms?
+If you already know how much capital you’ll need, carefully evaluate the best business loan and financing options available to start securing the funds.

 TipBottom line